anthonymendez/PyCraftServerManager/HOW_TO_CRON.md

 ![Image Here](img/schedule_delete_example_out.PNG)

 And there you have it!
+You can run PyCraftServerManager commands as well (backup, restart, delete_user_cache, etc.).
 There are more complicated schedules you can run.
 For those, you can reference the APScheduler documentation.